Šaratice

 Šaratice is a municipality and village in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Šaratice lies approximately 22 km south-west of Vyškov, 17 km south-east of Brno, and 204 km south-east of Prague.

 History

 The first written mention of Šaratice is from 1209.

-Mineral water
+Demographics

+Economy

-Šaratice is known for the mineral water Šaratica with laxative effects.
+Šaratice is known for the production of the mineral water Šaratica with laxative effects.
 The water is bottled since 1896.